Hasan-Bahzad/IT7099-Kalam-Telecom-Internet-Service-Provider/README.md

 ### Option B — Lab Reproduction
 1. Install and launch **EVE-NG** (Community or Pro).
-2. Import `Kalam-Telecom.unl` into your EVE-NG lab folder.
+2. Create your own lab inside your EVE-NG.
 3. Assign the correct **Cisco IOL** images to router nodes.
 4. Boot devices and load configs from the `Configurations/` folder.
 5. Verify the network using the commands below.